masstortorogamer/Energy-Simulation/README.md

 Update 1.0.3.1

-Made sure the UI scales with the screen size to avoid unconvenient UI size/position.
+Made sure the UI scales with the screen size to avoid inconvenient UI size/position.